matrix-org/matrix-spec-proposals/proposals/1777-peeking-over-federation.md

 ## Solution

-If a client asks to peek into a room which its server is nor currently joined to, the server should attempt to join the room using a pseudouser account which represents the server itself.
+If a client asks to peek into a room which its server is not currently joined to, the server should attempt to join the room using a pseudouser account which represents the server itself.